EMF guitar director calls Triad 'hotbed for classical guitar'

 They get in-depth training and experience playing music on a classical nylon-string guitar.
 That music ranges from Renaissance lute music to that of living composers.

-They study not only with Rowan, but with Grammy Award-winning guitarist Jason Vieaux from the Cleveland Institute of Music and Julian Gray of the Peabody Conservatory of Johns Hopkins University.
+They study not only with Rowan but also with Grammy Award-winning guitarist Jason Vieaux from the Cleveland Institute of Music and Julian Gray of the Peabody Conservatory of Johns Hopkins University in Baltimore.

 This year, Rowan also recruited guest artist Thomas Viloteau, a French guitar phenomenon who won the Guitar Foundation of America competition.
 She aims to bring in a different young artist each year “to keep it fresh and keep it new,” she said.